LearnSoftware

 Experience Cloud

-Unifies analytics (Adobe Analytics), marketing automation (Marketo), commerce (Magento), and content management (AEM).
-Enterprise customers pay $100K-$1M+ annually.
+Unifies analytics (Adobe Analytics), marketing automation (Marketo), commerce (Magento) and content management (AEM) for large brands.
+Enterprise customers sign $100K-$1M+ annual contracts, and the new GenStudio bundle pushes AI-generated marketing content into that stack.

 Firefly AI